Code-Institute-Submissions/cocktailclub/README.md

 ### Testing User Stories
 ##### First Time Visitor User Stories
-* As a first time user, I want to understand the main purpose of the site to learn more about the .
+* As a first time user, I want to understand the main purpose of the site to learn more about the site's features.
+	- Upon entering the site, users are greeted with a brief but to the point tag line that explains what you are able to do on the website.
+	- The search bar has placeholder text to prompt the user to search for a cocktail, as well as a clearly labelled button to get a random cocktail recipe.

 * As a first time user, I want to easily navigate throughout the site to find content.
+	- Each page of the site has a clean navigation bar, each page link describes clearly where the user will end up.
+	- The navigation bar will collapse on a smaller screen and display the hamburger icon which is a well known symbol for the navbar.
+	- In the footer of each page there are clear links to social media platforms alongside a contact icon which links through to the contact page.
+	- The contact page has an alert after the form has been submitted, the form refreshes and the inputs are cleared to make it clear that it was a success.

 ##### Returning Visitor User Stories
-* As a user, I want to search by cocktail name, so that I can find a cocktail recipe to make at home.
+* As a returning user, I want to search by cocktail name, so that I can find a cocktail recipe to make at home.
+	- The search bar is centred to the home page with placeholder text to prompt to user of what to type in.
+	- The ‘Search’ button is positioned to the right of the input bar to make it clear of its use.
+	- When the ‘Search’ button is clicked a list of cocktail recipes is displayed below the search bar with a header that states __Search results for ‘users input’__.
+	- Each of the cocktails in the list is clickable to reveal its full recipe including photo, categories, ingredients and method.
+	- The cocktail recipe card has a ‘Back’ button which allows the user to navigate back to the list to view other recipes matching their search.

-* As a user, I want to be given a random cocktail recipe, so that I can get inspiration for making cocktails at home.
+* As a returning user, I want to be given a random cocktail recipe, so that I can get inspiration for making cocktails at home.
+	- The home page has a ‘Random Cocktail’ button which is centred to the page below the search feature, clearly marked.
+	- Once clicked the ‘Random Cocktail’ button will display a full recipe card of a randomly picked cocktail.
+	- The button can be clicked as many times as possible to allow the user as much choice as they need.

-* As a user, I want to learn tips and tricks for making cocktails at home, so that I can prepare what equipment I need for making cocktails at home.
+* As a returning user, I want to learn tips and tricks for making cocktails at home, so that I can prepare what equipment I need for making cocktails at home.
+	- The site includes an ‘Info’ page that gives the user information about making cocktails at home
+	- The info page includes images to help explain the tips.

 ##### Frequent Visitor User Stories
 * As a frequent user, I want to be able to request for a new recipe to be added to the site, so that I can find all my favourite recipes in one place.
+	- The site includes a contact page which has a clear tagline and form for users to fill in to request new cocktails to be added to the site.
+	- The form has placeholder text to ensure users are clear of what to type in each box.

 * As a frequent user, I want to be able to find community links to social media so I can follow or view recent posts.
+	- In the footer of each page there are social media icons that link to the relevant platform for users to click on to take them to a new tab in their browser.

 ### Manual Testing
 * Different types of cocktail names were searched for including ones that do not exist to see what happened.